 In Image: To use clean energy, building use solar panels on the window

-- Systems for Building Automation (BAS):
+- Systems for Storing Energy:

 Smart Technologies’ Advantages for Energy Efficiency